YuYongRun/LDPC/README.md

 4. I use x = uG = u [I P] to encode, because this is a general method, valid for ALL kinds of codes.
 Parity-check matrix P is simply extracted from the sparse matrix H by Gaussian elimination.
 5. Are you interested in counting the cycles in the H matrix?
 Well, I write programs to count the number of the length-6, 8, and 10 cycles in the H matrix.
 6. You can see the PDF file for BLER performance comparisons between all kinds of LDPC codes and polar codes of length 2000 and rate 0.5 in the BPSK-AWGN channel.
+If you find any problems in my codes, please contact me 498699845@qq.com